 Prior to the completion of this offering, our board of directors is expected to undertake a review of the independence of each director and consider whether each director has a material relationship with us that could compromise his ability to exercise independent judgment in carrying out his responsibilities.
-As a result of this review, our board of directors is expected to determine that each of our directors other than Messrs.
-Amato and Joseph P. Errico, are "independent directors" as defined under the applicable rules and regulations of the SEC, and the listing requirements and rules of Nasdaq.
+As a result of this review, our board of directors is expected to determine that Messrs. , and , representing of our directors, are "independent directors" as defined under the applicable rules and regulations of the SEC, and the listing requirements and rules of Nasdaq.
 In making these determinations, our board of directors is expected to review and discuss information provided by the directors and us with regard to each director's business and personal activities and relationships as they may relate to us and our management, including the beneficial ownership of our capital stock by each non-employee director and the transactions involving them described in the section entitled "Certain Relationships and Related-Party Transactions."